 Consider this: the most diverse ecosystems in Canada are in BC.
 Well there are 11 language families in Canada, eight of which are in BC - in that biodiverse area.
 And I’m not simply saying languages, I’m saying language families.
 So this is how complex it gets: the Indo-European language family (which is only one family) includes Arabic, English, French, Sanskrit, Italian, German .. these are all one family.
 So you have eight other language families in BC.
 And if you look at other places in the world where there’s a high amount of biodiversity (which means species richness and species evenness), there’s a direct, positive correlation with the linguistic diversity.

 Want to tell me a bit about the benefits of interdisciplinary discourse?
-One could sit and talk to others within their fields all year long but in your opinion, why might that not be such a good idea?
+We could sit and talk to others within our own fields all day long, but in your opinion why might that not be such a good idea?

 Explain the difference between climate variability and climate change.

 This is a topic that comes up often: Capitalism.
-And I’ve encountered arguments for both sides.
-Some say that it’s not capitalism, but rather it's greed and corrupted demands for growth that have caused the damage.
-Playing devil's advocate, can capitalism not be used for good if we're talking about companies like Patagonia who are now looking into halting expansion, as well as social responsibility?
-They use their profits to invest into activist movements and to make documentaries that raise awareness about environmental issues.
+I’ve encountered arguments for both sides.
+Some say that it’s not capitalism, but rather it's greed and demands for exponential growth that have caused the damage.
+Playing devil's advocate, can capitalism be used for good if we're talking about companies like Patagonia who are now looking into halting expansion as well as funding environmental activism?
+They use their profits to invest into movements and documentaries that raise awareness about environmental issues.

 So, by definition, hegemony is the ongoing acceptance of a populace of a social arrangement that has the greatest benefits for a particular social elite, rather than for the public.
 So capitalism says that the people at the top - that very small percentile - must do their job to try and convince you [the general public] that what they’re doing is fine for the environment, and fine for humans.
 So the one percent must convince you that what they're doing is okay.
 Hegemony though, goes even further and says that a huge group of the population is also partaking in that narrative.
 But that's only because this is what they honestly believe to be true; they've been utterly convinced under hegemony.
 I mean look at the oil industry.
 You go to Alberta and people there actually think that oil is great - they love that oil provides jobs.
 It’s just so great in their minds.
 That’s the problem with hegemony, they think they’re getting all these benefits from it, but they’re not.
 It's this mystification of domination, so that we consent to the way things are without carefully scrutinizing who gets more of the benefits, and who pays more of the costs.

-In my opinion this is the role of industry funded media.
-I look at people who have told me Stephen Harper has done more for the economy than any other prime minister, which has been proven to be absolutely false.
-But the people who think this tend to watch sports or TV shows rather than read, so they are being advertised to on those mediums [TV] and rarely take the chance to look at the details behind what the oil company commercials are telling them.
-Additionally, if you only listen to the sensationalized sport-like political debates on TV, you judge who you should vote for based on who ‘won’ the argument - essentially who’s better at talking - when instead you should actually be looking at the bills they voted for, and the bills they vetoed.
+This is the role of industry-funded media.
+People have told me Stephen Harper has done more for the economy than any other prime minister, which has been proven to be absolutely false.
+But those who think this tend to watch TV shows rather than read, so are advertised to on that medium.
+Rarely do they look at the details behind what the oil commercials are telling them.
+As well, if you only listen to the sensationalized sport-like political debates on TV, you judge who to vote for based on who ‘won’ the argument (essentially who’s better at talking), when instead you should actually be looking at their platforms.

 And that’s the thing.
 This is part of that hypocrisy and part of that hegemony because it’s making people believe that the status quo is good for them when it’s not.
 There are people who own major coal burning factories whose sons have asthma.
 There are major pesticide companies who won’t even feed their own kids the food their product has been used on.
 And here in Canada it's this farce of oil and jobs versus nothing - no oil, no more jobs!
 Oil development, specifically tar sands expansion, is synonymous with job creation - which we know to not be the case.